-Although B visas are normally easy to obtain, if a foreign national has a criminal record the U.S. consulate will likely deny the visa.
-The reason for this is that U.S. immigration law states that foreign nationals with criminal convictions are "inadmissible" to the U.S. – meaning that they are not allowed to enter the U.S. due to their criminal record.
+The process to obtain a B visa can be difficult for anyone, but especially challenging for a foreign national with a criminal record.
+The reason is that U.S. immigration law (I.N.A. § 212) states that foreign nationals with various types of criminal convictions are "inadmissible" to the U.S., meaning that they are not allowed to enter the U.S.on any sort of visa.

-Importantly, criminal inadmissibility grounds apply to all foreign nationals seeking to enter the U.S. in any nonimmigrant status.
-Thus, if you are planning on coming to the U.S. as a student (with an F-1 visa) or to work temporarily (with an H-1B visa, O-1 visa, or other work visa) and you have a criminal record, you will likely be required to obtain a waiver before you can successfully get a visa to enter the United States.
+Criminal inadmissibility grounds apply to all foreign nationals seeking to enter the U.S. in almost every visa category, not just as tourists.
+Thus, if you are planning on coming to the U.S. as a student (with an F-1 visa) or to work temporarily (with an H-1B visa, O-1 visa, or other work visa) and you have a criminal visa ineligibility, you will be required to obtain a waiver before you can successfully get a visa to enter the United States.

-However, the BIA did state that the reasons for wishing to enter the U.S. (the third criterion) do not have to be “compelling.”
-This means that the government can approve a waiver request if the foreign national is only seeking to enter the U.S. in order to visit Disneyland, see the Grand Canyon, and so forth.
+While the consular officer’s recommendation is the most determinative factor, the ARO also considers the potential risk of harm to society if the foreign national is admitted, the severity and recency of the crime, and the reasons the foreign national wants to travel to the United States.
+In most cases, these reasons do not have to be “compelling.”
+This means that the government can approve a waiver request if the foreign national is seeking to enter the U.S. only in order to visit Disneyland, see the Grand Canyon, and so forth.
 The foreign national need not have an emergency reason (such as visiting a deathly ill U.S. relative) in order to obtain a 212(d)(3) waiver.

-A consulate officer will review your application and will make an initial determination on your waiver.
-If the officer recommends that the U.S. government approve your waiver, the officer will send your application to the Admissibility Review Office (ARO) in Washington, DC.
 The ARO makes the final determination on your application.
-Once the ARO approves your application, it will return the application and a notice of approval to the U.S. consulate in your home country and the consulate will issue your visitor visa.
+If the ARO approves your application, it will return the notice of approval to the U.S. consulate in your home country and the consulate will issue your visitor visa.